laukik-hase/human_arm_imitation/README.md

 - The project aims at develop a 5-DoF manipulator capable of precise imitation of the human arm.
 The manipulator will be tested in a simulated environment and then implemented in reality.

 - The first challenge is to track the position of human joints and acquire joint parameters data.
-A motion-capture system consisting of sensors attached to the human arm as well as vision-based solutions using tracking cameras will be used for the purpose.
+A motion-capture system consisting of sensors attached to the human arm will be used for the purpose.

 - The next challenge is to map the motion of the human to the manipulator, with kinematic and dynamic modeling of the manipulator for precise and accurate control.